WHua0/user_management_final/readme.md

 The missing line of is_professional was added to UserResponse.model_construct

-The code does not check if existing user with the same Email or Nickname already exists in the database.
+The code does not check if existing user with the same email or nickname already exists in the database.
+Furthermore, the check for if the user exists is incorrect, and in the wrong position.
+The checks should be before the update data is committed to the database.

+The check for if the user exists was updated to search the database for a matching user id, and raises Http 400 if not found.

+The checks for a existing email or nickname was also added.
+However, the checks would only be performed if the user's updated nickname or email does not match the user's current ones.
+The checks raise Http 400 if nickname or email already in use by another user.

 ![Issue 5 Test](submissions/Github%20Issue%205%20Test.png)